West Bengal Joint Entrance Examinations Board

-The West Bengal Joint Entrance Examinations Board is the state government administered authority established by Government of West Bengal.
+The West Bengal Joint Entrance Examinations Board is the State Government administered Statutory Body established by Government of West Bengal.
 It conducts Common Entrance Examinations for admission to undergraduate and postgraduate Professional, Vocational and General Degree Courses in the state of West Bengal, India.
 It conducts the West Bengal Joint Entrance Examination annually.

 Examinations

-Following examinations are organized by WBJEEB every year.
+Following are the exams conducted by the WBJEEB every year.